-Lynch syndrome, also known as hereditary non-polyposis colorectalrelating to the colon or rectum in the large bowel/intestine cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs (HNPCC) syndrome, is a rare genetic condition that increases the riskthe possibility that something bad will happen of developing certain types of cancer.
+Lynch syndrome, also known as hereditary non-polyposis colorectal cancer (HNPCC) syndrome, is a rare genetic condition that increases the risk of developing certain types of cancer.
 It is caused by an alteration in one of five genes in our DNA: MLH1, MSH2, MSH6, PMS2 and EpCAM.

 Familial cancer syndromes, also known as hereditary cancer syndromes, are rare conditions that cause an increased risk of cancer as the result of inherited genetic mutations in certain cancer-related genes.
 They can affect both adults and children, however they generally develop in people at a younger age than normal.
 While familial cancer syndromes are not classified as cancer, they are equally as severe and can be life-threatening as they are associated with the development of various tumours throughout the body.
 Having a familial cancer syndrome does not guarantee the development of cancer, however the risk of developing cancer is higher than those who do not have a familial cancer syndrome.